openhab/openhab-docs/tutorials/getting_started/custom_widgets.md

 As mentioned on the previous page, MainUI allows for the creation of custom widgets.
 These custom widgets can be reused for multiple Items in a given openHAB setup or they can be shared with the community.
-A growning number of very impressive custom widgets have been posted to the [Add-ons -> UI](https://community.openhab.org/c/add-ons/uis/30).
+A growing number of very impressive custom widgets have been posted to the [Add-ons -> UI on the forum](https://community.openhab.org/c/add-ons/uis/30).
-This page is going to provide a couple of examples of custom widgets.
+This page is going to provide only a couple of examples of custom widgets with an emphasis on the over all approach to developing your own.
-For a complrehensive reference on creating widgets, please see the [Building Pages]({{base}}/ui/building-pages.html) guide in the docs.
+For a comprehensive reference on creating widgets, please see the [Building Pages]({{base}}/ui/building-pages.html) guide in the docs.

 {::options toc_levels="2..4"/}